 Burica Inc. Fine Art Conservation has been dedicated to preserving art and artifacts for future generations for more than 28 years.
 The use of materials and methods for treatment are carefully undertaken for the preservation of the aesthetic, conceptual, and physical characteristics of the work of art, considering the future effects of the conservation materials incorporated into the art during the repair process.
 Appropriate conservation techniques are selected that respect the artist's original decisions regarding materials, methods, construction and conceptual ideas.
 With decades of learning and making my own works in art school, (both a BFA and MA), and discovering Fine Art Conservation in 1986; I spent 11 intense years of treating great masterworks at Orrin H. Riley, fine art conservation company.
 In 1997, I opened my own lab, and continued making my own works of art: drawings, watercolors, oil paintings, sculpture and they've become lessons which continue to give great insight to other artists and their techniques.
 Conservation is difficult when you love the art.

 For auction houses, galleries, and private pre-sale meetings, I can examine surfaces for issues.
 Most paintings and works on paper have been touched or treated one way or another, which does not have to be a bad thing; just that it is nice to know this when possible.
 Benefit from my expertise before the sale, via email photos and verbal discussions.
-I prefer not to write reports.
+Basic Condition Reports start at $850.00.

 All correspondence, documentation and photos are secure on my own Hard drives and confidential, and will not be shared without your permission.